JWST Coronagraphic Observation Planning

 Coronagraphic and other high-contrast imaging (HCI) observations can be some of the most complex to schedule with JWST.
 Most HCI science requires the scheduling of a sequence of observations that collects data for the primary science target as well as a reference star to support point spread function (PSF) subtraction.

 The JWST PSF is expected to be time variable, which has important consequences.
 For example, both the science target and PSF reference star will be reduced together; therefore, they should be observed as closely together in time as feasible in order to minimize changes in the PSF.
 This brings into play the issue of target visibilities, which is discussed later in this article.
-Unless on-orbit experience shows that this need for contemporaneous imaging can be relaxed, the JWST project requires observations of the HCI science target and PSF reference star to be planned and coordinated to execute together, in a back-to-back sequence of observations.
+Unless on-orbit experience shows that the need for contemporaneous imaging can be relaxed, the JWST project requires observations of the HCI science target and PSF reference star to be planned and coordinated to execute together, in a back-to-back sequence of observations.

 Ultimately, the limiting contrast is controlled by PSF variability.